Preparing for British Resistance in WW2

 SIS SECTION D HOME DEFENCE SCHEME

-Launched somewhat chaotically in May 1940 by Laurence Grand, and led by Viscount Bearsted, as a knee-jerk resonse to the fall of France, but based upon a methodology derived from experience in Poland, Norway and France.
-The War Office feared its development as an SIS private army and this led directly to the creation of the rival Auxiliary Units.
-Likewise SIS HQ feared that the Section D operation was uncontrollable under Grand, and risked the security of its deep cover Section VII operation.
-By July, the HDS was focussing on a resistance role to activate once the new Auxiliary Units had been destroyed.
-The War Office finally managed to close down the HDS operational wing in August 1940, although SIS discretely transferred some of its intelligence officers and 'Key Men' of Section D to the new Auxiliary Unit organisation in order to quietly protect its own interests.
-The intelligence wing of the Home Defence Scheme was transferred en bloc to the Auxiliary Units by Bearsted, and formed the basis of the Special Duties Branch of the latter, which continued to be managed by SIS until the end of 1940 and even afterwards, its CO was a former SIS officer.
+Launched in a rush in May 1940 by Laurence Grand and led by Viscount Bearsted as a knee-jerk resonse to the fall of France, but based upon a methodology derived from experience in Poland, Norway and France.
+Although SIS had made plans for a long term resistance in Britain, no preparations had been made for a guerrilla force to support a military campaign to oppose invasion.
+A network of cells and supply dumps was rapidly created across the country.
+The War office gleefully seized on a small number of security breaches but never acknowledged the scale of the mobilisation that had been achieved.
+The War Office feared the development of the HDS as an SIS private army and this led directly to the creation of the military Auxiliary Units, based around the Home Guard.
+As an attempted compromise, by July, the HDS was focussing on a resistance role to activate once the new Auxiliary Units had been destroyed but this risked bringing it into competition with Section VII.
+The War Office finally managed to close down the HDS operational wing in August 1940, although SIS discretely transferred some of its intelligence officers and 'Key Men' of Section D to the new Auxiliary Unit organisation in order to quietly provide oversight.
+The intelligence wing of the Home Defence Scheme was transferred en bloc to the Auxiliary Units by Bearsted and he continued to manage it with his SIS officers as the basis of the Special Duties Branch of the Auxiliary Units,until the end of 1940 and even then, its CO was a former SIS officer.

 HOME GUARD INDUSTRIAL SABOTAGE UNITS